 We forgot to appreciate the awe-inspiring miracle that we are even here at all.

-My highest intention for this website is to create and be a part of a sacred community of everyday people – a gathering of ‘fellow humanship’.
-Connecting with other Life-lovers and seekers reminds us of what we came here knowing: that our Life is meant to feel good.
-It helps us to find our way back to CENTER.
-And it comforts us to listen to the higher silence inside ourselves.
+My highest intention for this website is to share through my words my lens of our beautiful existence; our human, sacred community; this gathering of fellow human-ship.
+Because connecting with other Life-lovers helps to remind us of what we came here knowing: that our Life is meant to feel good.